polyaxon/polyaxon/docs/templates/reference_polyaxon_helm.md

-Polyaxon chart is a Helm charts for creating reproducible and maintainable deployments of Polyaxon with Kubernetes.
+Polyaxon chart is a Helm chart for creating reproducible and maintainable deployments of Polyaxon with Kubernetes.

 ## Introduction